What is an Impeller on a Boat

 Decreased Water Flow Impeller could be blocked

-Curious about Kayak Fishing?
-We've got more info in this linked article.
+Explore more about Kayak Fishing with this related post.
 Can a Tacoma Pull a Boat

 Replacing A Boat’s Impeller